 This time it’s not mere partisan hyperbole.
-Fascism really has come to America.
+Fascism really has come to America, to an extent we’ve never seen before.
 (If you still have any doubt, look at the role of Steve Bannon.)
 And it’s not going to be pretty, even if you’re white, Christian and middle class.
 But you needn’t despair.
 There are steps you can take that will lessen the damage, and get the country on a healthy course again.
 It’s possible not only to survive Trumpery, but to “overcomb” it.

 People who say that we should “give Trump a chance” are really, really missing something.
 He’s already been given a multitude of chances, and he’s blown them all to smithereens.
 All throughout the campaign, he was very consistently an absolutely horrible person.
 Since the election, he has consistently continued to be an absolutely horrible person.
 And he immediately began making absolutely the most horrible decisions imaginable.
 How much damage should we allow him to inflict before we speak up?

 Following are 20 points of action.
 These are steps that just about anyone can take, though some require more time and effort than others.
 Some are general approaches that you can follow all the time.
 Others are specific actions that you should do as often as possible.
 Only the most dedicated full-time activist would be able to pursue all of these actions; it’s fine if you single out one or two to devote your efforts to.
 The important thing is to act.